PatrikHusar/Edupage-Lunch-Signer/README.txt

 |windows 10|

-thanks to everyone for using my program :-)
+thanks for using my program :-)